NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
-  .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
+  .. [#] If SEER provided, converted to SEER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER2 = SEER * 0.95 if ducted and SEER2 = SEER if ductless.
-  .. [#] In addition, EER must be < SEER; EER2 must be <= SEER2.
+  .. [#] In addition, EER2 must be <= SEER2; EER must be < SEER.
-  .. [#] If neither EER nor EER2 provided, EER2 defaults to (0.73 * SEER2 + 1.47) for single stage, (0.63 * SEER2 + 2.34) for two stage, and (0.31 * SEER2 + 6.45) for variable speed, based on a regression analysis of `ENERGY STAR products <https://www.energystar.gov/products>`_.
+  .. [#] If neither EER2 nor EER provided, EER2 defaults to (0.73 * SEER2 + 1.47) for single stage, (0.63 * SEER2 + 2.34) for two stage, and (0.31 * SEER2 + 6.45) for variable speed, based on a regression analysis of `ENERGY STAR products <https://www.energystar.gov/products>`_.
-  .. [#] If EER2 provided, converted to EER using ANSI/RESNET/ICC 301-2022 Addendum C, where EER = EER2 / 0.95 if ducted and SEER = SEER2 if ductless.
+  .. [#] If EER provided, converted to EER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where EER2 = EER * 0.95 if ducted and EER2 = EER if ductless.
-  .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 if ducted and HSPF = HSPF2 / 0.90 if ductless.
+  .. [#] If HSPF provided, converted to HSPF2 using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF2 = HSPF * 0.85 if ducted and HSPF2 = HSPF * 0.90 if ductless.
   .. [#] If CoolingDetailedPerformanceData is provided, see :ref:`clg_detailed_perf_data`.
   .. [#] If HeatingDetailedPerformanceData is provided, see :ref:`htg_detailed_perf_data`.
   .. [#] If neither extension/HeatingCapacityFraction17F nor HeatingCapacity17F nor HeatingDetailedPerformanceData provided, heating capacity fraction at 17F defaults to 0.0329 * HSPF + 0.3996.